-Azure App Services provides us with a robust set of tools and features designed to make our lives easier.
+Azure App Services provides us with a robust set of tools and features designed to make our lives easier and minimise Backup Failures.
 One of these features is the ability to enable automatic backups of your application to Azure Blob Storage.
 For many situations, it is as simple as clicking configure, selecting a few options, and voila you have backups running.
 Although simple, you still need to follow best practices to review your logging and ensure that everything is working as expected.

 The most common issue that I encounter when working with users on backups is a backup summary screen similar to the following.